-The Group's manages its own funds in conjunction with solvency capital requirements, and seeks to:
+The Group manages its own funds in conjunction with solvency capital requirements, and seeks to:

-- to satisfy the contractual entitlements of its policyholders and the requirements of its regulators; - to match the profile of its assets and liabilities closely, taking account of the risks inherent in the business; - to maintain financial strength sufficient to support new business growth in line with the Group's business plan; - to ensure financial flexibility by maintaining strong liquidity and access to a range of capital markets; - to allocate capital efficiently to support growth; and - to manage exposure to changes in interest rates, inflation and exchange rates.
+- satisfy the contractual entitlements of its policyholders and the requirements of its regulators; - match the profile of its assets and liabilities closely, taking account of the risks inherent in the business; - maintain financial strength sufficient to support new business growth in line with the Group's business plan; - ensure financial flexibility by maintaining strong liquidity and access to a range of capital markets; - allocate capital efficiently to support growth; and - manage exposure to changes in interest rates, inflation and exchange rates.

 A Capital Management Policy sets out the approach to capital management within the Group, including allocation of responsibilities for the management of capital, capital monitoring, reporting, forecasting, planning and overall governance.
-The Group uses a 5-year time horizon for business planning.
+The Group uses a 10-year time horizon for business planning.

-Capital management for the Group is the responsibility of the Chief Financial Officer; the Risk & Investment Committee is responsible for the oversight.
+Capital management for the Group is the responsibility of the Chief Actuarial Officer; the Risk & Investment Committee is responsible for the oversight.